 Google My Maps

 Google My Maps is a free map creator offered by Google.
-With Google My Map, you can add locations with custom pins, layers, and directions.
-For each placemark, you can add images, videos, and text.
+With this tool, you can add locations with custom pins, layers, and directions.
+You can also add images, videos, and text to each placemark.

-Google My Map is tightly integrated with other Google services.
+Maps can be created on both a computer and an Android app.
+Additionally, Google My Maps is tightly integrated with other Google services.
 For example, you can easily create a map from images in Google Photos albums.

-Google My Map feature set is geared toward specific use cases like travel planning and simple data visualization.
-The customization features are not designed to achieve a high level of branding.
+However, Google My Maps does not allow you to leverage services outside of the Google ecosystem.
+The feature set is geared toward specific use cases, such as travel planning and simple data visualization.
+Customization features are not designed to achieve a high level of branding.

-Mapme is an open platform that lets you leverage the best of breed services on your map.
-For example, you can display on your maps, Matterport tours, Vimeo videos, and PDF files.
+Mapme is an open platform that lets you use the best services available on your map.
+For example, you can display Matterport tours, Vimeo videos, and PDF files on your maps.

-Mapme offers a rich set of features.
-You can build interactive maps for a wide range of use case scenarios from storytelling maps to guides with advanced filters.
-You can also highly customize your map to match your brand’s look and feel.
+Mapme offers a wide range of features.
+You can create interactive maps for various use cases, from storytelling to guides with advanced filters.
+Furthermore, you can customize your map to match your brand’s look and feel.

-This power and flexibility come at a price.
-Mapme is not a free service.
-It offers a free trial followed by different premium plans.
-Therefore it is typically used by businesses and non-profit organizations that want a cost-effective solution.
+However, Mapme is not a free service.
+It offers a free trial followed by different premium plans, making it a cost-effective solution for businesses and non-profit organizations.